JieLiuRiver/word-management/README.md

 ### Security and Input Validation

 #### Input Validation
-Input validation is implemented using a middleware to protect the input value of word.
+Input validation is implemented using a middleware to protect the input value of user_input.
 It filters out special characters and prevents SQL injection.

 #### Security
 For security purposes, a custom `cors` middleware is implemented to configure the secure origin using environment variables.